 - persons compete in sports contests (in sports disciplines (meso-level)) or for job promotion (in the micro-context of an organization)

-- the institutional instruments that governments can use to promote their industries are constrained by global trade agreements.
+- the institutional instruments that governments can use to promote or protect domestic industries, or attract foreign investors, are constrained by global trade agreements.

 Check the tabs for background on the area of concern and impact of initiatives at each level.

 Improved livelihood-centrism in knowledge conversions builds upon these attitude changes by actors at each level: